okikorg/adist/README.md

 ## Features

 - 🔍 Fast document indexing and semantic searching
+- 🔎 Advanced search operators (AND/OR) for precise queries
 - 📁 Support for multiple projects
 - 🎯 Project-specific search
 - 🧩 Block-based indexing for more precise document analysis